Is it time to help your teenage daughter make peace with uncertainty?

 But it doesn’t have to make your daughter feel powerless.

-These antidotes are activating your daughter’s emotional agility and emotional intelligence and the more she practices, the easier it will be to counteract her negativity bias.
+These Simple Strategies are designed to activate her emotional agility and emotional intelligence and the more she practices them, the easier it will be to counteract that pesky bias towards negative thinking.

 We’re all in this together – please share this article with someone who might benefit from these tips right now.